 Cold War Cities will appeal to students and scholars of history and Cold War studies, cultural geography and material cultures, as well as East and Southeast Asian studies.

 - "Space, Sexuality, and Social Rebuilding in Post-WWII Berlin"

 - "Modern Architecture as Ideological Representations: East Berlin, West Berlin, and Hong Kong"

 - "Paris Broken, but Paris Liberated"?
-The State, City Administration and the Reconstruction of Post-War Paris"
+The State, City Administration and the Reconstruction of Post-War Paris, 1944-1977"

 - "Beyond Spatial Liminality: "Chinese" Student Returnees in 1950s’ Guangzhou"

-- "The Question of People: The Re-making of Song Emperor’s Terrace in 1950s Hong Kong"
+- "The Question of People: Cultural Cold War in 1950s’ Hong Kong"

-- "The Global City and Biological Warfare during the Cold War"
+- "Cities and fears of biological warfare during the early Cold War"

 - "Class, Gender, and the Charismatic Female Subject: Hong Kong Cinema during the Cold War Era"